 National certification and state licensure are often confused.
 The NCC is a master’s level, voluntary credential administered by NBCC and held by many counselors in addition to their state license.
 State licensure is mandatory to practice counseling independently; these standards are set by regulatory boards in each state.
 Learn more...

-The NCC for Graduate Students application option provides an avenue for well-advanced students and very recent graduates to begin the application process for national certification.
-If your school participates in this application process, applications and instructions will be available through a designated campus coordinator at the school.
-The campus coordinator (usually a faculty or staff member) provides administrative support in the process, allowing NBCC to offer participants a reduced NCC application fee.
+The NCC for Graduate Students application program provides an avenue for well-advanced students and very recent graduates to begin the application process for national certification.
+If your school participates in this program, applications and instructions will be available through a designated campus coordinator at the school.
+The campus coordinator (usually a faculty or staff member) provides administrative support in the process, allowing NBCC to offer program participants a reduced NCC application fee.

 To see if your school currently participates in this program, click on the List of Participating Schools.
 If your school is not on the list and is interested in participating, a faculty member should contact NBCC at email@example.com.